jessepav/lacygoill-wiki-backup/vim/vim9.md

     &l:foldexpr = "getline(v:lnum) =~ '^#' ? '>1' : '='"
                                   ^  ^    ^ ^    ^ ^

-Solution 2: Make sure you're in the legacy context whenever a folding expression is evaluated.
+Solution 2: Make sure you're in legacy context whenever a folding expression is evaluated.

 Either use the `:legacy` modifier: